 - The Book of Vile Darkness has a magic item that gets around this, as it allows single aspects to be changed (also applying a rule that if a creature becomes unfeasible it instantly dies); thus, a lethal change can be made through several otherwise harmless additions, such as giving a flying creature several dozen additional wings.

-- There is also polymorph any object, which does Exactly What It Says on the Tin: you can turn pretty much anything into pretty much anything.)
+- There is also polymorph any object, which does Exactly What It Says on the Tin: you can turn pretty much anything into pretty much anything.
+Unlike the above it's usually temporary, though.

-- In the Ravenloft campaign, Yagno Petrovna, the Darklord of G'henna and High Priest of Zhakata has the ability to turn victims into mongrelmen, which he usually does to punish his subjects for heresy or blasphemy.
+- Ravenloft: Yagno Petrovna, the Darklord of G'henna and High Priest of Zhakata, can turn victims into mongrelmen, which he usually does to punish his subjects for heresy or blasphemy.
 This was one benefit he got from becoming a Darklord; it doesn't work on anyone who does not believe in Zhakata, so Player Characters are usually immune, seeing as nobody except Yagno's own subjects believe in him.
 (Zhakata isn't real, having been dreamed up in Yagno's insanity.)

 - Of course, the Orks aren't always that much better, given that their stronger Shamans or Weirdboyz have a nasty habit of turning people into Squigs (little bouncy things that are mostly Fungus and Teeth)